defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ### Changed revoke to cancel

-Users didn’t understand revoke, they know it as ‘cancelling’, so we changed ‘revoke’ to ‘cancel’
+Users didn’t understand revoke, they know it as ‘cancelling’, so we changed ‘revoke’ to ‘cancel’.

-Success page - changed from ‘revoke’ to ‘cancel’
+Success page - changed from ‘revoke’ to ‘cancel’.

+Removed the suspend until date as the users told us this is not how they work, they do not apply an end date to suspensions or cancellations.

+Reactivating an accreditation after revoking it has been removed, as it is not how the process works.
+They must reapply for accreditation.

 As per user feedback on not wanting the system to notify users that they were being suspended or cancelled, we removed the line about emails being sent.
 The regulators prefer to handle this messaging and communication themselves offline.

-Reactivating an accreditation after revoking it has been removed, as it is not how the process works.
-They must reapply for accreditation.

 ![cancel](/revoke.png)